skip to Main Content

 Call Now for a Free Consultation* 250-888-0002

-In BC, many assume that they are able to dispose of their estate in their will in any way they please – to any person or organization.
-This isn’t necessarily the case; BC has a few exceptions where an estate gift will be ruled void and the courts must modify the will.
+Many people assume they can gift from their estate in their will in any way they please.
+This isn’t always the case.
+Sometimes, the courts can rule a gift is void and modify a will.
 The first exception is for unfairly disinheriting a child or spouse.
-Adequate provisions for the proper maintenance and support of the will-writer’s spouse and children must be made or else the will can be challenged and modified if there are not valid reasons for disinheriting.
+A will-writer must make adequate provisions for the support of their spouse and children.
+If they don’t, the courts can modify the will if there aren’t valid reasons for disinheriting.

-Another exception is when a gift is named to benefit an illegal activity or organization, or when it is contrary to public policy in Canada.
-While it’s clear what illegal means, it can be vague and difficult to describe what public policy is and what it means to go against it.
-A case in New Brunswick helps to clarify what a gift against public policy is, and when a gift can be ruled void.
+Another exception is when a gift benefits an illegal activity or organization, or is contrary to public policy.
+It can be difficult to understand exactly what public policy is and what it means to go against it.
+A case in New Brunswick helps to clarify when courts will void gifts on these grounds.

 A Gift Against Public Policy